-Commands Description Work On Enters a PM into maintenance mode.
+Commands Description کی ا Enters a PM into maintenance mode.
 VMs running on this PM migrate to the other PM, if it is in service.
 (Otherwise, you are asked to re-confirm the request and then shut down VMs.)
 When VMs are migrated or shut down, the PM displays running (in Maintenance) .
 See Maintenance Mode.
-The following actions are available after clicking the Work On button, when the PM has entered main- tenance mode.
-Finalize Removes a PM from the state running (in Maintenance) .
+The following actions a maintenance mode. re available after clicking the Work On button, when the PM has entered Finalize Removes a PM from the state running (in Maintenance) .
 See Maintenance Mode.

-Shuts down a PM.
-The PM transitions to off (in Maintenance).
-See Shutting

-Shutdown Down a Physical Machine.
+Shutdown Shuts down a PM.
+The PM transitions to off (in Maintenance) .
+See Shutting Down a Physical Machine.
+Reboot Reboots the PM.
+The PM transitions to preparing for reboot (in Maintenance) .
+See Rebooting a Physical Machine.

-2

-Commands Description Ċ Causes the everRun software to delete the PM from the everRun system's database, so that you can replace the PM or one of its components.
-See Replacing Remove Physical Machines, Motherboards, NICs, or RAID Controllers.
+Commands Description C Causes the everRun software to delete the PM from the everRun system's database, so that you can replace the PM or one of its components.
+See Remove Replacing Physical Machines, Motherboards, NICs, or RAID Controllers.
 The following action may be available when a PM has failed or when the everRun software has removed a PM from service and powered it off, due to an excessive failure rate.
 Recovers a failed PM.
-In some cases, the everRun Availability Console dis plays the state of a failed PM as Unreachable (Syncing/Evacuating) .
-Se Recover Recovering a Failed Physical Machine.
+In some cases, the everRun Availability Console displays the state of a failed PM as Unreachable (Syncing/Evacuating) .
+See Recover Recovering a Failed Physical Machine.